The Schwinn 230 Recumbent Bike is a high-quality recumbent exercise bike packed with features discerning buyers seek in a stationary bicycle.

 A USB port enables you to charge your electronic devices.
-It also allows you to transfer workout data to SchwinnConnect or myfitnesspal.com so that you can track your progress online.
+It also allows you to transfer workout data to SchwinnConnect, or popular apps such as MyFitnessPal, UA, GoogleFit, Apple Health, Endomondo, or MapMyRun/Ride so that you can track your progress online.

-Acoustic chamber speakers provide access to audio during workouts.
+Acoustic chambered speakers provide access to audio during workouts.

 Accessories include a 3-speed fan that will help to keep you cool as you pedal.
 A water bottle holder provides easy access to water or an energy drink during workouts.
 There is also a media tray, which is handy for storing an iPad, Kindle or other electronic media device.